 Having one (or more) spa treatments is definitely one of the things to do in Bali.
 As a girl, I am all for the beauty treatments – waxing, facials, hair care, manicure for my poor bitten nails, pedicure.
 But I definitely appreciate other wellness treatments, such as Balinese massages and hot stone massages.
-Nowadays their easy peasy to book, with sites like EazySpaDeals allowing to select the location of the various Bali spa, the treatments, and even showing a number of regular discounts.
+Nowadays their easy peasy to book, various sites allow you to select the location of the various Bali spa, the treatments, and even show a number of regular discounts.

-However, with so many to pick from, it’s hard to decide what the best spa in Bali for one’s needs.
+However, with so many to pick from, it’s hard to decide which spa you should go for.
 But worry not!
 I have selected what I think are the top Bali spa, scattered around the island, some of them located in some of the best places to stay in Bali, others just independent and all of them offering the most amazing treatments.

 Ubud is probably the loveliest city in Bali, one that definitely deserves a visit.
 It has retained much of its character despite the presence of many expats, and all around it there’s some amazing rice fields, part of the cultural landscape of Bali that also is a UNESCO heritage.
 Ubud has an incredible range of good hotels and resorts; upscale restaurants for any taste; and, quite obviously, some of the best spa in Bali.

 Royal Kirana Spa